snadrus/nodb/README.md

 - TODOs in the code.

 - Functions on objects: Hour(t) --> t.Hour()
+  -- Needs parser upgrades to be used in WHERE clauses

 - DB Proxy (Cassandra or a variety at once)
 -- SubQueries + mmap for JOIN/GROUP intermediaries